demis-svenska/challenge30/README.md

 ## Async queue
 use performance tunning best practice

+### Configure to support priorities by setting the x-max-priority argument
+These are general steps to work on asynchronous tasks Create an exchange
+   	 Create a queue
+   		 define task_queue_max_priority parameter
+    		 Add queue configuration for the four applications Bind the queue to the exchange.

 ### tunning Rabbitmq
 use RabbitMQ Best Practice for High Performance
 source: https://www.cloudamqp.com/blog/2018-01-08-part2-rabbitmq-best-practice-for-high-performance.html